scvalex/ltc/docs/final.md

 Our original reason for developing LTc was that there is a need for such a program.
-The situation has not changed, and the author intends to use LTc, and to continue working development on it.
+The situation has not changed, and the author intends to use LTc, and to continue development on it.

 Furthermore, as we have shown in Section \ref{sec:functionality}, LTc simplifies writing some programs with distributed state considerably.